-This healthy, hearty soup recipe was inspired by Panera Bread's Creamy Chicken and Wild Rice Soup!
 This beloved soup has been one of my favorite meals since I was a kid.
 All these years later, this cozy recipe is still one of my go-to comfort foods throughout the cold Winter months!
-I designed this copycat recipe to taste just like Panera's original using simple wholesome ingredients.
 The homemade version of this Panera copycat recipe tastes just as delicious while being filling, healthy, and even sneaking in some hidden veggies!
-Keep reading to see the step by step process and how to handle the leftovers (if there are any!).
-Otherwise, feel free to skip straight ahead to the yummy recipe!

 Ingredients for This Recipe

-To make this copycat Chicken and Wild Rice Soup recipe you'll need the following ingredients:
+To make this Creamy Chicken and Wild Rice Soup recipe you'll need the following ingredients:

 - Pulled (or Diced) Chicken - This recipe works great with a rotisserie chicken, leftover roasted chicken, or simple poached boneless chicken breasts.
 As pictured, we used a 2½ pound rotisserie chicken which yielded about 4 Cups of shredded white and dark meat.